Tasburgh: Early 20th century

-Bob Lammas and William Moore both recall a wartime drama in the village when a spy was captured.
+There was a wartime drama in the village when a spy was captured.
 He lived in a cottage on Church Hill and toured the district on a bicycle visiting the Horseshoes public house to mix with the soldiers drinking there.
-One night a vigilant Home Guard saw a flashing light from the cottage as enemy planes were flying over.
+One night a Home Guard saw a flashing light from the cottage as enemy planes were flying over.
 The incident was reported, and shortly after the Tasburgh Home Guard were called out to patrol the area until a light armoured vehicle and army lorries with Military Police arrived.
 The spy was arrested and a radio transmitter was found in the cottage chimney.